DuxVictorum/learnshell/learnawk/notes-01.md

 When printing, the default way that awk outputs multiple records is to make each a separate line.
 (No surprise there.)
 Specifically, each record is separated with a newline.
 One use case would be to change this to accommodate ouput for a non-UNIX system, e.g.:
 > ` awk 'BEGIN { ORS="\r\n"; } {print $0}' > windows_compatible.txt`

+### **FILENAME - Name of File**
+This built-in variable is set equal to the file being read at that moment.
+*Note*: If no file is specified, then the value of this variable is simply `-`, i.e. "standard input".
+(In a BEGIN rule it stays unspecified in such a scenario.)
+For example, let's say you need to process a file with at least six fields, and you want to print an error message if the user picks a wrong file with fewer fields:
+> `NF < 6 {print "Syntax Error in reading file:", FILENAME, "line #", NR}`

 &&&&